huijing/slides/100-aea-2022/README.md

 As for responsive sizing across viewports, there's the extra `-md` keyword in the class name to activate the preferred size at the specified viewport width.
 These are patterns that have become relatively common over the past couple of years.

+Can all this be “converted” to use CSS grid?
+Well, to a large extent, yes.
+But do keep in mind that CSS grid requires a different mental model when it comes to laying out your items.

+Anyway, 12 column grid?
+Check.
+This is done by defining the grid on the container with `grid-template-columns`.
+Items can span different number of columns?
+Check.
+This can be done in the previous style by having those column classes use `grid-row-end` with the `span` keyword.

+Empty space between items in the layout?
+Check.
+For this, instead of margins, you would want to define the position of the item instead, by using `grid-row-start` so the code still works when combined with the column classes above.

+All that is cool.
+But organising the layout code in this style is akin to asking a badminton player to play tennis.
+Or vice versa.
+There are similarities and transferable skills for sure, but each require their own specific techniques and specialities.

+Certain techniques used by the pre-CSS grid systems are workarounds or hacks to achieve the intended behaviour.
+For example, Bootstrap suggests adding an element with `width: 100%` wherever you want to wrap your columns to a new line as a column break hack.

+With grid, you can define which row you want your item to be in and be assured that no matter how the viewport size changes, it will always be at your specified grid row.
+Consistent positioning in both the x and y axes of a layout is a completely new capability.
+One which our industry probably hasn't entirely caught on to yet.

+That being said, I understand that for large projects with an established frontend library that works fine, migrating to a different way of doing things is not trivial at all.
+Don't fix what's not broken and all.

+It could also be a bit of a chicken and egg problem, where designers may not be entirely up to speed on today's possibilities and do not create designs that make full use of browsers' layout capabilities.
+So the old system always seems to works well enough?

+I'm not in a position to make a generalised statement that all frontend libraries and systems must upgrade to using CSS grid.
+But if you do decide to go forward with rewriting your grid system that is already widely in use, I highly suggest introducing a completely different class naming syntax rather than trying to replace the original.

-Having a “new” grid makes it easier to do the migration in phases.
+Having a “new” grid makes it easier to do the migration in phases without breaking existing functionality.
 You could build all new components with the new system, while slowly refactoring the existing components.

 Eventually, when all the components have moved over, you can remove the legacy grid code.
 This means you will have 2 active grid systems for a certain period of time, but I don't think that's a bad thing.

-Documentation is your friend.

-Let's simplify things a little bit for the sake of discussion.
+For this next part, I'm going to remove the migration scenario to simplify the discussion.
 Say we have the luxury of implementing a brand new design system, and we want to build out the grid system for that.
 So here, we have these specifications for a rather standard looking grid.
 It has different values to accommodate a range of viewport sizes.

 There are plenty of different approaches you could take to write CSS grid code to implement this in an application powered by a Javascript framework.
 We'll go through a couple of them just to give you an idea.
 I'm using React here, but I think these ideas are transferable to other frameworks as well.